Cabuyao: American era

-The next elected Mayor of Cabuyao was Mayor Nicolas Limcaoco who served from 1937 to 1940.
-The original 3-year term was amended by the Constitution and made the new term of elected mayor to four (4) years.
-His accomplishments included the construction of road from Poblacion to Barangay Marinig which shortened the travel time going to the different barangays along the coastal area of the town, and the installation of water line from Matang Tubig at Casile to Poblacion.
-The project was completed in 1938 through the supervision of Jose L. Acuña who was elected as mayor in 1941.
+The next elected mayor of Cabuyao was Nicolas Limcaoco, who served from 1937 to 1940.
+The original 3-year term was amended by the constitution, which made the new term of elected mayor four years.
+His accomplishments included the construction of road from Poblacion to Barangay Marinig, which shortened the travel time going to the different barangays along the coastal area of the town, and the installation of water line from Matang Tubig at Casile to Poblacion.
+The project was completed in 1938 under the supervision of Jose L. Acuña who was elected as Mayor in 1941.